 Hair stylists are likely to say that the best hair color comes from professionals.
 Although this is true in some cases -- for example, if you're making a radical change in your hair color -- plenty of people have success dyeing their hair at home.
 What's more, Paula Begoun, author of "Don't Go Shopping for Hair-Care Products Without Me," says women who color their own hair have the same rate of satisfaction as those who use professionals.

 Although consumers may question the quality of drugstore hair colors, Begoun says at-home hair colorants are "superbly" formulated.
 In fact, she says, "the way hair dyes function and the ingredients used to make them do not differ between the drugstore dyes and the salon dyes."
 At-home hair coloring, therefore, is a perfectly acceptable and a more affordable alternative for those who simply want to cover gray hair or slightly lighten or darken their natural hair color.

 Perhaps the most difficult part of coloring your hair is choosing the color you want.
-Experts say the safest bet when coloring your own hair is to never go more than two shades lighter or darker than your current hair color.
-You should match your current hair color to the chart on the side of the box, because it is a better indicator of the color you will get than the model pictured on the front of the box.
+Experts say the safest bet when coloring your own hair is to never go more than two shades lighter or darker than your natural hair color.
+You should match your hair color to the chart on the side of the box, because it is a better indicator of the color you will get than the model pictured on the front of the box.